ducroq/evml-evd3/README.md

 * Quiz starts exactly at class hour and takes 10 minutes
 * Be on time and have your equipment prepared
 * During the quiz: no entering or leaving the classroom, and silence

+## Schedule
+The planning of the semester can be found in the [schedule](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/schedule).
+Here you can find the delivery deadlines and quiz occurences.

 ## Software development